HEADER MENU BAR CONTENT INCLUDED IN MASTER PAGEHEADER Menubar

 Photodynamic therapy (PDT)

-PDT is an oxidizing light therapy applied to an external lesion.
+PDT is an oxidizing therapy

 Typically causes some redness, pain, and swelling.
+Patients must strictly avoid

-Patients must strictly avoid sunlight for at least 48 hours to prevent UV exposure further activating the medication
+sunlight for at least 48 hours to prevent UV exposure further activating the medication

 and causing severe sunburn.